clinical ‘cause & effect’ – don’t miss it in your practice

 - risk of B12 deficiency (B12 utilization requires a healthy and not compromised stomach lining)

-- iron deficiency (ditto regarding the stomach)
+- iron deficiency (ditto regarding the stomach, check those ferritin levels!)

 - additional nutrient depletion including folate, calcium and zinc, with longer term use